perdio-67/Assignment1/README.md

 Mentormate DevCamp Task1

 This is a python 3 code.
-To run, you simply run the .py file to manually run it, you will need to uncomment the last line of the code.
+To run, you simply run the .py file.

+To manually run it, you will need to uncomment the last line of the code.

 sample run:
 output: